Excellence · Creativity · Commitment · Collaboration

 Mr. Xavier Buxeda Lladó, General Manager at Fujitsu Technology Solutions in Catalonia

-Mr. Francesc Bert i Llosa, General Manager at Cisco Systems in Catalonia
+Mr. Francesc Bert i Josa, General Manager at Cisco Systems in Catalonia

 Mr. Amadeu Gassó Gimeno, Technical Manager at CCMA

 Mr. Óscar Pallarols Brossa, Director of Strategy for Product and Innovation at Cellnex Telecom